GITEC 2016 Summit Conference Identity

 The Government Information Technology Executive Council (GITEC) is a non-profit organization that provides a professional development forum for government and information technology (IT) executives.
 The GITEC Summit is the premiere forum to share ideas and challenges surrounding the development, implementation, and use of IT for mission critical functions.
 GITEC consistently brings in high level government agency executives as both speakers and attendees.

 The GITEC Board voted “Transforming Government through Better IT—The Road to 2020” as the 2016 Summit winning theme.
-Each year, the event receives a new visual identity to advertise the new theme.
-The visual identity must span across media—including print, web, and digital platforms.
-The collateral included: printed business cards, programs, posters, sponsor signage, and table tents; imprinted lanyards and bags; branded buttons for the website; email templates; web ads and banners; and more.
+Each year, the event receives a new conference identity to advertise the new theme.
+The conference identity must span across media—including print, web, and digital platforms.
+The event marketing collateral included: printed business cards, programs, posters, sponsor signage, and table tents; imprinted lanyards and bags; branded buttons for the website; email templates; web ads and banners; and more.
 As such, the winning visual theme must scale well at a vast array of sizes, with and without color limitations.

-- Previous year’s visual identity is outdated to last’s year theme
+- Previous year’s conference identity is outdated to last’s year theme

 - Needs to span cross-media